Last Updated on

-If you know your forbidden spells inside out and the maunderers map like the back of your hand, then you cannot miss riding on the famous Jacobite steam train.
+If you know your forbidden spells inside out and the maunderers map like the back of your hand, then you cannot miss catching a glimpse of the famous Jacobite steam train.

-‘Potter-heads’ from all over the world travel to Fort William and its surrounding areas to take a trip on the train which features in the Harry Potter film series.
+‘Potter-heads’ from all over the world travel to Fort William and its surrounding areas to see the train which features in the Harry Potter film series.

 The Jacobite steam train runs from Glenfinnan to Fort William to Mallaig, a magical route for those that want to see more of Scotland.

 The best place to see the Jacobite train is in Glenfinnan.
 The above picture is of the Glenfinnan Viaduct.
 Remember that you are on a public highway.
 As obvious as this sound, don’t stop in the middle of the road to take pictures.
 I nearly crashed here in early 2019 on the way to Mallaig with tourists stopping their cars to take pictures…

 Also, the small church just past the viaduct is still in use.
 My brother got married here and a couple of tourists tried to enter the church during the ceremony.
 Mental eh?!